 Located in the heart of London, The Place is the UK's premier centre for contemporary dance.

 The Place unites dance training, creation and performance in our purpose-built centre, which houses some of the best studios in the city.
-For forty years, we have been a vibrant hub of dance activity, a centre of creative and technical excellence and a magnet for aspiring dancers, talented professionals and cutting-edge choreographers from all over the world.
+For over forty five years, we have been a vibrant hub of dance activity, a centre of creative and technical excellence and a magnet for aspiring dancers, talented professionals and cutting-edge choreographers from all over the world.

 The organisation includes a school for full-time vocational dance training, the country’s busiest dance theatre, an internationally acclaimed touring company, an extensive range of participatory programmes for adults and young people and ongoing support and professional development for artists.